'Yellowstone' cast members to saddle up for special Ride to the Polls event – KION546

 Another event leading up to midterm elections will take place in San Antonio and be called Quince to the Polls.
 On October 29, young girls celebrating their Quinceañeras will use the celebration as a chance to encourage their families and communities to participate in early voting and on voting day.
 A Skate to the Polls event was held back in August.

-Saturday’s event in Arizona will culminate at The View Hotel, where there will be a panel discussion on voting as well as information about polling locations, food and music.
+Saturday’s event in Arizona will culminate at the Kayenta Rodeo Grounds, where there will be a panel discussion on voting as well as information about polling locations, food and music.

 The-CNN-Wire